Tenor-Z/WiiRazor/README.md

 That being said, if you purchased this software somehow, you have been scammed, and you should demand your money back before it's too late.

 # How to Install
--Download the .Dol file, .xml file and image file -Place it in /apps/WiiRazor on your SD card.
-If the directory doesn't exist, create it and place the files there -Go to the Homebrew Channel on your Wii and select WiiRazor -Wait 15-20 seconds and the destruction process will begin.
+-Download the .Dol file, .xml file and image file.
+Place it in /apps/WiiRazor on your SD card.
+If the directory doesn't exist, create it and place the files there.
+Boot up the console and go to the Homebrew Channel on your Wii and select WiiRazor.
+Wait 15-20 seconds and the destruction process will begin.